 Tax-planning strategies (1) may provide assurance of realization in a situation in which a valuation allowance otherwise might be necessary, and (2) may reduce the complexity of applying ASC 740 whether or not the tax-planning strategy is used or needed to avoid a valuation allowance.
 The latter purpose suggests that it is in management's best interests to identify tax-planning strategies, even beyond what is required as part of a valuation allowance assessment.
 For example, an entity could have a deferred tax liability in excess of the deferred tax assets recorded for a particular tax jurisdiction.
 However, it is not clear that the reversals of the taxable differences will offset the reversals of the deductible differences and carryforwards represented by the tax assets within the applicable carryback and carryforward periods.
-If future prospects are marginal, the entity may face a full-scale scheduling exercise to determine the extent to which reversing taxable differences will offset the entity has a valid tax-planning strategy that ensures that taxable income or deductions from reversals can be shifted among future years if any required future taxable income, other than reversals, is not generated, such that deductible differences and carryforwards will be offset by taxable differences.
+If future prospects are marginal, the entity may face a full-scale scheduling exercise to determine the extent to which reversing taxable differences will offset the deductible differences both as to amount and timing.
+But scheduling would be unnecessary if the entity has a valid tax-planning strategy that ensures that taxable income or deductions from reversals can be shifted among future years if any required future taxable income, other than reversals, is not generated, such that deductible differences and carryforwards will be offset by taxable differences.